 Hesitancy to Take a Driving Exam

-Seniors may find the loss of independence associated with the inability to drive frustrating and isolating.
-To assure their safety and the safety of others on the road, be aware of these potential problems.
-If possible, talk about them in advance and discuss options for allowing seniors to maintain some independence and travel wherever they need to go.
-Local senior centers may have shuttles or a neighbor could offer some assistance if you are too far away or otherwise unable to drive them.
-A Delaware County senior care service can also provide transportation to doctor visits and more on a regular basis.
+To ensure that your loved one is safe behind the wheel and assure others’ safety on the road, be aware of these potential problems.
+If possible, talk about them in advance and discuss alternate transportation options that allow seniors to maintain some independence and travel wherever they need to go.
+Local senior centers may have shuttles, or a neighbor could offer some assistance if you are too far away or otherwise unable to drive them.
+A senior care service can also provide transportation to doctor visits and more on a regular basis.

 This presentation contains images that were used under a Creative Commons License.
 To see the full list of images and attributions visit: https://app.contentsamurai.com/cc/32885